sansarip/owlbear/README.md

 3. Select the aforementioned command
 4. Select `shadow-cljs`
 5. Select `:lib` checkbox then OK
-6. Open a new terminal and run `node -e "require('./out/cljs-lib/owlbear.js')"`
+6. Open a new terminal and run `npm run cljs-repl`
 7. Voila!
 Your code will now be re-compiled after every change.
 Try evaluating some code!

 [This video](https://i.gyazo.com/8ff378ec542fc9a76410fb5b936c2773.mp4) is a demonstration of the steps above.